MostafaMamouni/bcm-guide/train-your-cluster.md

-turn-in : a full technical discription about, how the headnode is different from the other nodes, system services, network configuration, users/groups management, resources mangement. send the text discription as well as network configuration files, slurm configuration files of its demons (slurmctld, slurmdbd, slurmd), the output of `systemctl status *service*`, \*service\* is demon that just is running only in headnode. all the system sercies should be running fine. check bcm and slurm documentations
+turn-in : a full technical discription about, how the headnode is different from the other nodes, system services, network configuration, users/groups management, resources mangement. send the text discription as well as network configuration files, slurm configuration files of its demons (slurmctld, slurmdbd, slurmd), the output of `systemctl status *service*`, \*service\* is demon that is running only in headnode. all the system sercies should be running fine. check bcm and slurm documentations